best aggressive inline skates

 USD Sway 58 XXIV Aggressive Inline Skates

-The USD Sway 58 XXIV Skates feature a stylish grey design with unique white Kizer Fluid IV frames, known for their rarity.
-These skates offer a comfortable fit with USD Basic Dual Fit Liners and come equipped with 58mm wheels, anti-rockered frames, and ABEC7 carbon pro steel Wicked bearings, providing excellent value for skaters.
+The USD Sway 58 XXIV skates have a stylish grey design with rare white Kizer Fluid IV frames.
+They offer a comfortable fit with USD Basic Dual Fit Liners and come with 58mm wheels, anti-rockered frames, and ABEC7 carbon pro steel Wicked bearings, making them a great value for skaters. ($219.95)

-The USD Sway Chris Farmer Pro Skates sport a unique and funky giraffe print that extends to the soulplate, enhancing grind smoothness and matching the MyFit Crown Pro liners.
-These skates offer a secure fit with standard lacing, top liner lacing, a 45-degree velcro strap, and the durable Kizer Supreme Buckle featuring a built-in protector.
-They also feature Kizer Fluid V flat frames for improved grind control and come with USD Pro wheels in a 4x58mm configuration and ABEC 9 bearings for a smooth ride.
+The USD Sway Chris Farmer Pro skates feature a fun and unique giraffe print that even covers the soulplate and matching the MyFit Crown Pro liners.
+These skates provide a secure fit with standard lacing, top liner lacing, a 45-degree Velcro strap, and a strong Kizer Supreme Buckle with built-in protection.
+They also come with Kizer Fluid V flat frames for better grind control and include USD Pro wheels in a 4x58mm setup with ABEC 9 bearings for a smooth ride. ($269.97)

 Best Kids’ Aggressive Inline Skates